sanchitkalra/sanchitkalra/README.md

 <h1 align="center">Hi 👋, I'm Sanchit Kalra</h1>
-<h3 align="center">A sophomore double majoring in Math and Electrical Engineering</h3>
+<h3 align="center">A sophomore double majoring in Math and Electrical Engineering at BITS Pilani</h3>

 - 🔭 I’m currently working on **the backend for one of my college's fests**